-All students are welcome to participate in various sports and non-sports activities after school hours on school premises such as MUN - Model United Nations, drama group, IB pop-rock band, school choir, yearbook, film group, debate club, etc. The list of those and times are posted at the beginning of each school year in the M corridor as well as the school web site.
-However, depending on the epidemiological situation these activities will be somewhat limited this school year and some might be held online.
+All students are welcome to participate in various sports and non-sports activities after school hours on school premises such as MUN - Model United Nations, drama group, IB pop-rock band, school choir, yearbook, film group, debate club, and many more.
+The list of those and times are posted at the beginning of each school year on the school web site and students sign-up for extracurricular activities on-line.
+The same applies to the so called 'fakultativna nastava'.